 The ES Law requires certain entities incorporated or registered in the Cayman Islands and carrying on specified activities to have ‘adequate substance’ in the Cayman Islands.
 One of the specified activities that may be relevant to your business is “fund management business”.

 The scope of this eAlert is limited to the application of the ES Law to fund management business.
-For details regarding other specified activities and the ES Law generally, see our March 2019 eAlert.

 The ES Law applies only to “relevant entities” meaning Cayman companies (other than domestic companies), Cayman limited liability companies, Cayman limited liability partnerships and foreign companies registered in Cayman, but excluding investment funds and entities that are tax resident outside of the Cayman Islands.